2025 Federal Election: Commitment Tracker

 Check out what we advocated for.

-Commitments Tracker
+Commitments tracker

 Council welcomes the commitments made by successful Josh Burns, MP and the Australian Labor Party during the federal election campaign, particularly those relating to the City of Port Phillip, including: